umarhassan-mitodl/14.02-spring-2014/content/pages/syllabus.md

 *   A set of {{% resource_link f49a0f7f-30ec-5513-00d8-4a6d75c46f45 "lecture notes" %}} written by Prof. Giavazzi that cover the first seven lectures.
 *   Blanchard, Olivier, and David R. Johnson. _Macroeconomics_.
 6th ed.
 Pearson, 2012.
 ISBN: 9780133061635.

 From time to time, depending on the topic discussed in class, a relevant article will be posted to the course website and you will be asked to read it.
-You are also encouraged to read {{% resource_link "6af0660e-9721-4757-9ee2-8935fcbdc300" "_The_ _Economist_" %}}, at least a couple times a month.
+You are also encouraged to read [_The_ _Economist_](http://www.economist.com/), at least a couple times a month.
 It provides a good coverage of economic events, and will help you relate what you learn in the course to the real world.

 Grading
 -------